Updated on: September 21, 2023

 - Threat Manager.
 This feature blocks third-party tracking software that monitors your online traffic and stops you from visiting malicious websites.

 In my speed tests, ExpressVPN had impressive results.
-Regardless of whether I was connected to a local or distant server, websites always loaded right away, videos started immediately, P2P files downloaded very fast, and there was zero lag while gaming.
+Regardless of whether I was connected to a local or distant server, websites always loaded right away, videos started immediately, I was able to download a 20 GB file in only about 13 minutes, and there was zero lag while gaming.

 Plus, the VPN also has split-tunneling, which lets you pick which apps use the VPN and which apps use your local network — for example, you can route only streaming traffic through ExpressVPN to get faster streaming speeds.